 A study from the Journal “Sleep” showed positive results for restless leg syndrome.
 Magnesium was administered orally in the evening over a period of 4-6 weeks.
 Following magnesium treatment, restless leg movements associated with waking in the night decreased significantly.
 The researchers said: “Our study indicates that magnesium treatment may be a useful alternative therapy.”

-Studies have found that people with migraine headaches have low concentrations of magnesium in their body.
+Studies have found that people with migraine headaches have low concentrations of magnesium in their body with magnesium deficiency.
 The word “cephalalgia” literally means head pain or headache.
 In a German study of 81 migraine patients published in the journal “Cephalalgia”, 42 percent of the people taking oral magnesium reduced both the duration and intensity of their migraine attacks.
 They also reduced their reliance on medications to control migraines.

 One supplement shown to be effective for insomnia and pain is Sleep Minerals II from Nutrition Breakthroughs.
 This formula contains highly absorbable magnesium citrate and calcium citrate, the best minerals for sleeplessness and insomnia, as well as for heart health, restless legs syndrome, bone strength and menopause insomnia.
 It also includes vitamin D and zinc and is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.